yatongshi/Portfolio/TVX Research.md

 Here is a link to the full project: https://github.com/yatongshi/TVX-Research/tree/main </br>

 ### Results of Report
-From this research I derived new key findings that can lead to higher engagement rate, return and revenue for the company. </br>
+From this research I derived new key findings that can lead to higher engagement rate, return and revenue for the company. <br />

 _These suggestions include:_
 * Creating a Referral Program